 Clinical and translational research

-Clinical and translational research is the ‘core business’ of the Academic Medical Centre.
+Clinical and translational research is the ‘core business’ of the IBD group at Amsterdam University Medical Centers.

-The Future IBD falls under the responsibility of Prof Dr D’Haens and Mrs Anje te Velde, whereas the nationwide Parelsnoer biobank is coordinated by Dr Mark Löwenberg.
+The Future IBD biobank falls under the responsibility of Geert D’Haens and the entire biobank team.
+The surgical biobank is coordinated by Manon Wildenberg, Christianne Buskens and the nationwide Parelsnoer biobank is coordinated by Mark Löwenberg.

 Paediatric projects are coordinated by Marc Benninga, Johan van Limbergen and Bart Koot.

 New treatments are typically investigated in clinical trials.